Skip to content

 Load PDB

-Loads a Protein Data Bank (PDB) structure provided as a raw text string and packages it into a structured output for downstream biotech nodes.
-You assign an identifier to the PDB, and the node emits a mapping from that ID to the provided PDB content.
-The node does not modify or validate the PDB format.
+Ingests a Protein Data Bank (PDB) structure as a raw text string and packages it into a structured PDB output for downstream nodes.
+The node labels the structure with a user-provided ID and outputs a dictionary mapping that ID to the PDB content.
+Designed to initialize workflows from directly pasted or programmatically generated PDB text.

 Preview